doneczka/problematic_loan_prdiction/README.md

 However, further experimentation and refinement of the model may be necessary to achieve even better results.

 Deployment capabilities:
->● Testing with basic python script that sends request to ML model’s API endpoint:
+> ● Testing with basic python script that sends request to ML model’s API endpoint:
+>
+> Response time in ms: Median: 118.0
+>
->Response time in ms: Median: 118.0 95th percentile: 140.1 Max: 21902
+> 95th percentile: 140.1 Max: 21902
+>
->● Testing with Locust: 100 users/swarn rate:
+> ● Testing with Locust: 100 users/swarn rate-2:
+>
+>Median: 480
+>
->Median: 480 95th percentile: 5100 Max: 5218
+>95th percentile: 5100 Max: 5218
+>
->*current failures: 21.4
+>current failures: 21.4